heggland/text-converter/README.md

 [LinkedIn](https://www.linkedin.com/in/kjetil-heggland/)
 Feel free to fork, contribute, or just enjoy the sarcasm.

-- thanks to chatgpt generating this READMe.md file :)
+- thanks to chatgpt generating 85% of this READMe.md file :)

 ---